Written by Peter S. Beagle, Marc Cushman, Jake Jacobs, and Ronald D. Moore

 For anyone not a Star Trek fan, Sarek (portrayed by Mark Lenard) is from the planet Vulcan.
 He has been a great ambassador for both his home planet and the Federation.
 He is also the father of Mr. Spock from the original Star Trek series.

 Sarek arrives on board the Enterprise as the chief ambassador to negotiate formal relations with a race known as The Legaran.
-He is accompanied by two personal assistants, Sakkath and Mendrossen (portrayed by Rocco Sisto and William Denis) and his wife, Perrin (portrayed by Joanna Miles).
+He is accompanied by two personal assistants, Sakkath and Mendrossen (portrayed by Rocco Sisto and William Denis), and his wife, Perrin (portrayed by Joanna Miles).
 Captain Picard (Patrick Stewart) invites Sarek to a concert to be held in his honor.
 Without consulting Sarek, his assistant declines, citing tiredness in his advanced years.
 Later on, Picard approaches Perrin who agrees to think about attending by herself.
 Instead, she brings Sarek and his assistants along.
 Picard is shocked when Sarek, moved so by the performance, exhibits a tear running down his cheek.

 After Sarek’s arrival on the Enterprise, uncharacteristic anger and insubordination begin to plague the crew.
 Dr. Crusher (Gates McFadden) is driven to almost strike her teenage son during a particularly heated argument.
 She seeks out Counselor Troi (Marina Sirtis) who reports that this is not the first incident of this kind aboard the ship.
 Together, the two women come up with a theory: Ambassador Sarek is suffering from Bendii Syndrome.
-Though rare among Vulcans, it’s main characteristic is a loss of emotional control.
+Though rare among Vulcans, its main characteristic is a loss of emotional control.

 Sakkath then admits that he has concerns about the success of the conference and has been attempting to telepathically control Sarek’s emotions for him.
-Sarek is so appalled by the accusation that he suffers from this disease, he ends up in an uncharacteristically heated confrontation with Picard.
+Sarek is so appalled by the accusation that he suffers from this disease, that he ends up in an uncharacteristically heated confrontation with Picard.

 In order to save the conference, Picard agrees to mind-meld with Sarek.
 This allows Sarek to draw the control he needs to complete the negotiations.
-Picard, meanwhile, suffers through all of the emotions that Sarek has been feeling over suffering with this disease.
+Picard, meanwhile, suffers through all of the emotions that Sarek has been feeling over suffering from this disease.

 The performances in this episode are all outstanding.
 Mark Lenard is as fantastic as ever as Sarek.
 He demonstrates an incredible range as he goes from a man seemingly in control of himself and his emotions to a man completely out of control.
 I could feel Sarek’s angst at his aging and having to admit that he may not be up to what he was in his younger days.